Association of Orange County Deputy Sheriffs Summary of Privacy Practices

-You have the right to inspect and copy your medical information to request corrections to your medical information and to obtain an accounting of certain disclosure of your medical information.
-You also have the right to request that additional restrictions or limitations be placed on the use or disclosure of your medical information, or that communications about your medical information be made in different was or at different locations.
+You have the right to inspect and copy your medical information to request corrections to your medical information and to obtain an accounting of certain disclosures of your medical information.
+You also have the right to request that additional restrictions or limitations be placed on the use or disclosure of your medical information, or that communications about your medical information be mailed to a different location.

 How to File Complaints

-If you believe your privacy rights have been violated, you have the right to file a complaint with our Privacy Officer at the Association of Orange County Deputy Sheriffs, 1314 West Fifth Street, Suite B, Santa Ana, CA 92703 or at 714-285-9900 or with the Office of Civil Rights, Department of Health and Human Services, 50 United Nations Plaza - Room 322, San Francisco, CA 94102 or at 800-368-1019.
+If you believe your privacy rights have been violated, you have the right to file a complaint with our Privacy Officer at the Association of Orange County Deputy Sheriffs located at 1600 N. Main Street Santa Ana, CA 92701 or by calling 714-285-9900.
+You can also file a complaint with the Office of Civil Rights, Department of Health and Human Services at 50 United Nations Plaza - Room 322 San Francisco, CA 94102 or by calling 800-368-1019.

 Women's Health and Cancer Rights Act of 1998 (WHCRA)